randomtruffles/Dominion_League/resources.md

 * **Way of the Chameleon**:
   * See **Oracle** above.
   * See **Priest** above.
-* **Way of the Mouse**

-  * **Cargo Ship**: If Way of the Mouse sets aside Cargo Ship, and you play multiple differently named cards using Way of the Mouse, then when you gain a card you cannot choose which played card to set aside the gained card on.
-  * **Durations**: If Way of the Mouse sets aside a Duration card, then when you play a Duration card using Way of the Mouse it is discarded from play the same turn.
+* **Way of the Mouse + Durations**: If Way of the Mouse sets aside a Duration card, then when you play a Duration card (other than Captain or Mastermind) using Way of the Mouse it is discarded from play the same turn.
 * **Villagers**: During your Action phase, if the only thing you can do is spend Villagers, you are not given a chance to spend them and instead your Buy phase automatically beings.
 * **Wayfarer**: See **Quarry** above.
 * **Zombie Spy**: If you play Herald to reveal and play Necromancer, and then have no cards in your deck or discard pile, the game will freeze if you play Zombie Spy via the Necromancer.